MicrosoftEdge/MSEdgeExplainers/ShadowDOM/explainer.md

 ```html
 <link rel=”stylesheet” href=”styles.css” id=”external_shared_shadow_styles”>
 ```
-Web authors can use the `adoptedstylesheets` attribute on the `<template>` element to associate the stylesheets with a declarative shadow root.
+Web authors can use the `adoptedstylesheets` property on the `<template>` element to associate the stylesheets with a declarative shadow root.
 ```html
 <template shadowrootmode="open" adoptedstylesheets="shared_shadow_styles, external_shared_shadow_styles">
       <!-- -->